alexandreroberts/alexandreroberts.github.io/index.md

 > *Journal of Near Eastern Studies* (forthcoming 2021).

-"Mathematical Philology in the Treatise on Double False Position in an Arabic Manuscript at Columbia University."

-> *Philological Encounters* 5.3 (forthcoming 2020).

 "Byzantine-Islamic Scientific Culture in the Astronomical Diagrams of Chioniades on John of Damascus."

 > In *The Diagram Paradigm: Cross-Cultural Approaches*, ed.
 Jeffrey Hamburger, David Roxburgh, and Linda Safran (Washington, DC: Dumbarton Oaks, forthcoming 2021).